security-force-monitor/research-handbook/source/source-publication-specific.rst

 Publication
 ###########

 Publications are the organizations, individuals or accounts that publish sources.
 Typical records in this entity type include security forces themselves, media organizations, non-governmental organizations, government agencies, and social media accounts.
-We record these distinctly from sources and citations, rather than simply as values within those types of record.
+We record these distinctly from a :ref:`source` or :ref:`citation`, rather than simply as values within those types of record.

 This document provides an overview of what information we store about publications.